 Richard was born in Lindsay, CA in 1941.
 In 1951, his family moved to a 600-acre ranch in North San Juan in Nevada County at age 10.
 In 1959, Richard graduated from Nevada Union High School, in Grass Valley, CA. He obtained a Bachelor of Arts in Public Administration from St. Mary’s College in Lafayette, CA.

-Richard holds several pilots’ licenses and takes aerobatic training to further his flying skills.
-He also rides Harley Davidson motorcycles, goes ballroom and western dancing and has trained horses and dogs to be working animals on the ranch.
-Richard married Janet Chesney in 1962 in Auburn, CA. They have three children, 10 grandchildren and four great grandchildren.
+Richard holds several pilot licenses and takes aerobatic training to further his flying skills.
+He also rides Harley Davidson motorcycles, goes ballroom and western dancing, and has trained horses and dogs to be working animals on the ranch.
+Richard married Janet Chesney in 1962 in Auburn, CA. They have three children, 10 grandchildren, and four great-grandchildren.